Radimli/maestro_test/README.md

 ## Maestro on Zephyr

-Getting started guide and further information for Maestro on Zephyr may be found [here](zephyr/doc/doc/README.html).
+Getting started guide and further information for Maestro on Zephyr may be found [here](zephyr/README.rst).

 ## Maestro on FreeRTOS

 Maestro on FreeRTOS is supported in NXP's SDK.
-To get started, see [mcux-sdk repository](https://github.com/nxp-mcuxpresso/mcux-sdk).
+To get started, see [mcuxsdk repository](https://github.com/nxp-mcuxpresso/mcuxsdk-manifests).

 ### Supported examples {#supported-examples}